 - Had a slowed reaction time

-If the driver who hit you had any of these symptoms or you have any other reason to believe that the driver may have been under the influence of drugs, you should consult with a skilled Pennsylvania car accident lawyer who can help you get compensation for injuries you suffered in the crash.
+If the driver who hit you had any of these symptoms or you have any other reason to believe that the driver may have been under the influence of drugs, you should consult with a skilled Lancaster car accident lawyer who can help you get compensation for injuries you suffered in the crash.
 For more information, fill out our contact form or start an online chat with one of our representatives now.